wanderview/node-pcap-socket/README.md

     intended to allow test code the opportunity to read from the `response` stream.
 Once the response has been verified correct, call `proceed()` to restart the flow of data.
 Defaults to false.
+  * `localPort` {Number | null} The TCP port associated with the `address` passed as the second argument.
+Packets sent to this port at the given address wil be available on the socket's `read()` method.
+If not provided then the port will be automatically set to the port used on the first TCP packet with data.
+  * `remoteAddress` {String | null}  The IPv4 address of the remote peer in the pcap file's TCP session.
+Only packets originating from this address will be available via `read()`.
+If not set, then the address will be automatically configured based on the first TCP packet with data.
+  * `remotePort` {Number | null}  The TCP port number of the remote pper in the pcap file's TCP session.
+Only packets originating from this port will be available via `read()`.
+If not set, then port will be automatically configured based on the first TCP packet with data.

 ### psocket.halt()